alphaleph/little-monk/README.md

-# little-buddha - A MEVN stack-based app for crowd-sourced wisdom
+# little-monk - A MEVN stack-based app for crowd-sourced wisdom